DeGa-Alliance/Co-builders/Cozyroom INC outdoor.md

 ## About Tech (required)

  - Does your team have the ability to write and deploy smart contracts in Ethereum?
 Please provide relevant supporting materials via email DeGa.OOC@gmail.com.

+   yes.
+We are proud of developing edge technological custom solutions and components that meet our client’s needs.
  - Does your team have the ability to build servers?
 Please provide relevant supporting materials via email DeGa.OOC@gmail.com.

+   Absolutely yes. we got the best engineers in different areas on board, our team provides all development services in one place.
  - What apps have your team developed or worked on?

+   Design, Planning a software Architecture, Business Analysis and business models development, including database and local stores cache queries optimization, building user interfaces using all our knowledge in ergonomics and user experience, building high-load, blazingly fast web applications and APIs to support mobile solutions and reactive web browser front end, quality assurance and support staff in one company.
  - What games have your team developed or worked on?

+   Our development efforts resulted in more than 30 mobile and web solutions – KYC on Blockchain, micro-loans credits network, social networking apps, e-commerce, news boards, other different business, and entertainment mobile applications.
  - Would you mind to provide a test account for auditing?

 K-play will provide independent docking of API interfaces for ecological co-builders which can develop applications (games) by their own ability, so as to actively participate in the construction of K-play’s ecological applications.